Action of 22 October 1917: Analysis

 From 22 to 23 October, the 35th Division artillery and attached brigades fired about 66,500 rounds of ammunition.
 The weather deteriorated from 22 to 24 October with about 5.5 mm of rain each day, which soaked the ground again.
 After 22 October, there was a lull until the Second Battle of Passchendaele began on 26 October.
 On 23 October, the German command system was altered to put the Eingreif division under the authority of the Stellungsdivision commander, regardless of rank.
 Troops of the Eingreif division were put under the commanding officer (Kampf-Truppen-Kommandeuer, KTK) of the front battalion, which created a two-division unit.
 On 25 October, Rupprecht wrote that there was only one month of campaigning weather left but that if the weather held, the British attacks would be the most effective of all.
 In 2007, Jack Sheldon wrote that although the German troops defending Passchendaele, who managed to survive the massed British artillery-fire, had performed superlatively, their morale could not withstand the realisation that the British bite and hold system was irresistible.
 By the end of the month, the situation for the Germans on the flanks opposite Passchendaele had eased.
 The Fifth Army attack and attacks on the southern flank of the salient at Gheluvelt had been contained as the advance towards Passchendaele had continued.
-Rupprecht and Armin proposed to counter-attack the British north of Broodsende but the divisions of the 4th Army were rapidly being exhausted by the constant fighting, artillery bombardments, air attacks and the weather; the rapid sequence of British attacks made it impossible to accumulate a reserve to counter-attack.
+Rupprecht and Sixt von Armin proposed to counter-attack the British north of Broodsende but the divisions of the 4th Army were rapidly being exhausted by the constant fighting, artillery bombardments, air attacks and the weather; the rapid sequence of British attacks made it impossible to accumulate a reserve to counter-attack.